david-lorenzo-vargas/Energy-Reader/README.md

 ## Types

-All types and enums have been declared in a `types.ts`
+All types and enums have been declared in `types.ts`.

 ## Atomic approach